Aromatherapy in Palliative Care

 Planners: Karen Lo, MS, BA, RN, Carol Johnston, RN, BA and Susan Bruno, MSW, LCSW have no relevant financial relationships to disclose.
 Subject Matter Experts: Susan DeMoya, MSN, RN, CHPN and Karen Lo, MS, BA, RN have no relevant financial relationships to disclose.

-In order to complete this online activity and obtain CE/CME credit, participants must view the course in its entirety, correctly answer all case studies and quiz/test questions (as appropriate) and complete the evaluation.
+In order to complete this online activity, and/or obtain CE/CME credit, participants must view the course in its entirety, correctly answer all case studies and quiz/test questions (as appropriate) and complete the evaluation.
 You will have access to the course for 90 days from the date of purchase.